ZeroCM/zcm/docs/tutorial.md

 The replay tool alone is not very interesting until we combine it with another application that will receive the data.
-For this purpose we can use the `zcm-spy` tool, running it before the replay tool:
+For this purpose we can use the `zcm-spy-lite` tool, running it before the replay tool:

-    zcm-spy --zcm-url ipc &
+    zcm-spy-lite --zcm-url ipc &
     zcm-logplayer --zcm-url ipc zcmlog-*.00

 ## Advanced ZCM Types